eating out

 Thailand

-Best of all is his Sunday brunch - lobster, oysters, salmon, steaks done to order, a selection of Thai food, deserts and good cheese, complete with a glass of champagne, all for 650 baht (a little under £9).
+It was at its Sunday brunch - lobster, oysters, salmon, steaks done to order, a selection of Thai food, deserts and good cheese, complete with a glass of Proseco, all for 850 baht (a little over £15).

-One Sunday in March, Yo and I went with my brother-in-law, Reg, who was on holiday for a week.
+One Sunday in 2007, Yo and I went with my brother-in-law, Reg.
 We were joined by Michael Lowe (whose apartment Yo was decorating), and Hugh, our voluble Australian friend.
-Michael was unhappy with something about the electrics Yo had installed in his flat and wanted to draw a plan of them on his napkin.
+Michael was discussing the electrics Yo was installing in his flat and wanted to draw a plan of them on his napkin.

 "Give it a bloody rest," Hugh groaned, snatching the napkin and saving Yo the tedium of a working lunch.